SchokiCoder/book_modern_c/src/20_standards.md

 When compiling with gcc you pick a standard with the "-std=cXX" compiler option.
 XX being the standard's version like "c99".

-Use the "-pedantic" compiler option too, to be notified by the compiler when you don't conform the standard.
-Why this needs to explicitly added for gcc to actually take action, i don't know.
+Additionally you need gcc's "-pedantic" compiler option too, to be notified by the compiler when you don't strictly conform the given standard.
+In gcc using only the "-std" option turns off GNU extensions that contradict the standard.